 You will see the big tower as you are driving into the city.
 From behind the National Park Visitor Center you can take the Peak Trail and hike .6 miles up (it is up the whole way) to get to the tower.

-Once there you have to pay $5-$8 a person I believe to go up to the observation deck.
+Once there you have to pay per person I believe to go up to the observation deck.
 We opted not to do that and instead went across the street to a lookout area and then hiked back down.

 If you don’t feel like hiking it you can drive up there.